-- Orientation Students who apply to Citrus College MUST complete orientation.
+- Orientation Students applying to Citrus College MUST complete orientation.
 Registration will be withheld from those students who do not complete orientation by the deadline date.
-The deadline date for summer/fall applicants is October 31 and the deadline date for Winter/Spring applicants is June 30.
+The deadline date for summer/fall applicants is October 31 and the deadline date for winter/spring applicants is June 30.
 Please refer to the Student Success and Support Program (SSSP) section for SSSP exemption criteria information and procedures for challenging matriculation regulatory provisions. - Orientation is offered in several formats in which some orientation sessions include a Student Educational Plan (SEP).
-Orientation can be satisfied by participating in the following sessions: - In-person orientation (recommended for new students; SEP included) - New Student Assessment/Orientation Session - Early Decision Day at Citrus College (only available through high school districts) - Online orientation - New students who complete the orientation component in addition to the assessment test and student education plan, will earn an earlier registration date.
+Orientation can be satisfied by participating in the following sessions: - In-person orientation (recommended for new students; SEP included) - Early Decision Day at Citrus College (only available through high school districts) - Online orientation-new students who complete this as well as an SEP will earn an earlier registration date.